kh14762/chiral-impulse/README.md

 # chiral-impulse
 economic co-operative game

   You are a group composed of founders, explorers, & sojourners attempting to bring economic prosperity to your country & allies.
 Adorned with an array of coats, arms, & hats, You must collaborate to build the most cost efficient industrial complex in order to explore the deep.
-Each Player has a specific role or conformation that is chiral to the other players in mathematical weight.
+Each Player has a specific that is chiral to the other players in mathematical weight.
 Some players are fit to explore a vast cosmic sea, diving for treasures and artifacts in a harsh and hostile environment while others are suited to manage the home domain or interlace networks.

   There are 3 main types of domains.